|Jean LeLoup & Bob Ponterio

 8-bit vs. 7-bit (ASCII character set, ASCII FAQ).

 Unicode - The Unicode home page.
 Be sure to look at code charts with sample glyphs.

-- Send an email message to yourself with a copy to firstname.lastname@example.org using at least one word that requires accented letters (évidemment).
-Check the email headers to see what character set and encoding you are using.
+- Send an email message to yourself with a copy to email@example.com using at least one word that requires accented letters (évidemment).
+Check the email headers if you can to see what character set and encoding you are using.
 If you can't find the email headers (after a reasonable search and a visit to "help", that's ok.